8 Tips to Support Distance Learning Success

 1. Create Structure and a Study Space at Home

-1. Neuropsychology research tells us that kids have better retention if learning takes place at the same time and location as much as possible.
-Work with your kids to set up a consistent workspace and daily schedule.
-What time will at home learning start and end?
-Make sure water and supplies are on hand to minimize distractions.
+Neuropsychology research indicates that children have better retention when learning occurs at the same time and in the same location as possible.
+Work with your kids to establish a consistent workspace and daily routine.
+What time will at-home learning start and end?
+Ensure that water and supplies are readily available to minimize distractions.

 3. Movement Breaks